Large-scale Maps of the Cosmic Infrared Background from Planck: Validation

 \subsubsection{CIB maps from GNILC}

 A different approach to extract CIB maps from \textit{Planck} data has been presented in \citet{planck2016_xlviii}.
-Instead of using \ion{H}{i}-based dust templates, the authors implement the so-called generalized needlet internal linear combination (GNILC) component separation technique.
+Instead of using \ion{H}{i}-based dust templates, the authors implement the GNILC component separation technique.
 This is based on the fundamentally different angular power spectra of Galactic dust and the CIB.
 These maps cover over 60\% of sky and are available for the 353, 545, and 857\;GHz bands.
 It should be noted that the primary goal of the GNILC maps is to clean Galactic dust from CIB emission to better determine the properties of Galactic dust such as temperature $T$ and dust spectral index $\beta$.

-The most straightforward comparison can be obtained through cross correlating the CIB against the CMB lensing convergence, which we present in Fig.~\ref{fig:cl_cibxkappa}.
-There is no straightforward way to bias this cross correlation towards a higher correlation, but it can easily be lowered by not capturing the full CIB emission.
+The most straightforward comparison can be obtained through cross-correlating the CIB against the CMB lensing convergence, which we present in Figure \ref{fig:cl_cibxkappa}.
+There is no straightforward way to bias this cross correlation toward a higher correlation, but it can easily be lowered by not capturing the full CIB emission.
 This is the case for the GNILC maps, which were designed to clean the Galactic dust from CIB contamination.
 The cross correlation with the CMB lensing is systematically lower than what is found in \citet{planck2014_xxx}, as already shown in \cite{maniyar2019}, and also in this work.